State

 New Mexico will elect one U.S. Senator and three members to its U.S. House delegation.

-The total raised by the only Democratic man running for reelection to the U.S. House, Gabe Vasquez (NM-2) with just over $1.2M, is higher than the average total raised by the two Democratic women running for reelection.
-There is only one Republican woman with campaign finance data: Ndidiamaka Okpareke in NM-1, a long-shot challenger who has raised just $19,301.
-Stansbury has raised $628,215.
+Democrats Melanie Stansbury (NM-1) and Teresa Leger Fernández (NM-3) are running for reelection from New Mexico.
+The only Democratic man running for reelection to the U.S. House, Gabe Vasquez (NM-2), has raised over $1.8M.
+This amount is higher than the average total raised by the two Democratic women running for reelection.
+There is only one Republican woman with campaign finance data: Ndidiamaka Okpareke in NM-1, a long-shot challenger who has raised just $53,551.
+Her opponent, Representative Stansbury, has raised $849,782.

 This statistic is the average total amount raised to date from individuals (including self-financing).